 Newbern, Alabama, election debacle highlights bigger, fundamental issues

-Editor鈥檚 note: This is the second part of a two-part series.
+Editor鈥檚 note: This is the second part of a four-part series.
 Read part 1 here.

 Loretta, a lifelong resident of Newbern, Alabama, likes to walk in the morning.